13 Things You May Not Know About Nightmare on Elm Street 4: The Dream Master

 3. Wes Craven turned down New Line’s offer to direct and re-write their script

-New Line didn’t love the Dream Master script.
+Not surprisingly since they’d only given Helgeland seven days to write it, New Line didn’t love the Dream Master script.
 So, even though they had turned down Wes Craven’s original story pitch they returned to him to ask if he would re-write the script and direct.
-Why did he say no?
-According to Craven:
+Craven said no because: